Poincar{\'e} series and linking of Legendrian knots: A brief reminder on the wavefront set of a distribution

 where $\chi$ is supported on some chart $U$, where $u=\sum_{\vert\alpha\vert=k} u_\alpha dx^\alpha$ where $\alpha$ is a multi--index, where $\ml{F}$ is the Fourier transform computed in the local chart and $C$ is a closed cone such that $\left(\text{supp }\chi\times C\right)\cap \Gamma=\emptyset$.
 A subset $B\subset \mathcal{D}^{\prime k}_\Gamma$ is called bounded in $\mathcal{D}^{\prime k}_{\Gamma}$ if it is bounded in $\mathcal{D}^{\prime k}$ and if all seminorms $\Vert .\Vert_{N,C,\chi,\alpha,U}$ are bounded on $B$. \end{def1}

 We emphasize that this definition is given purely in terms of local charts without loss of generality.
 The above topology is in fact \emph{intrinsic as a consequence of the continuity of the pull--back}~\cite[Prop 5.1 p.~211]{BrDaHe16} as emphasized by H\"ormander~\cite[p.~265]{Ho90} (see below for a brief reminder).
 Note that it is the same to consider currents or distributions when we define the relevant topologies since currents are just elements of the form $\sum u_{i_1,\dots,i_k} dx^{i_1}\wedge \dots \wedge dx^{i_k}$ in local coordinates $(x^1,\dots,x^n)$ where the coefficients $u_{i_1,\dots,i_k}$ are distributions.
 We note that the above seminorms involve the $L^{\infty}$ norm while the anisotropic spaces we deal with in this article are built from $L^2$ norms.
-This problem is handled by the following Lemma~\cite[App.~B]{DaRi17d}: \begin{lemm}[$L^2$ vs $L^\infty$] Let $N$, $\tilde{N}$ be some positive integers and let $\tilde{\Gamma}_0$ be a closed cone in $\IR^{n*}$.
-Then, for every closed conic neighborhood $\tilde{\Gamma}$ of $\tilde{\Gamma}_0$, one can find a constant $C=C(N,\tilde{N},\tilde{\Gamma})>0$ such that, for every $u$ in $\ml{C}^{\infty}_c(B_{\IR^n}(0,1))$, one has
+This problem is handled by~\cite[App.~B]{DaRi17d}.
+Let us now discuss some of the properties of the space $\mathcal{D}^{\prime k}_{\Gamma}(M)$ under standard operations: product, pullback, pushforward.